6. The slapd Configuration File

 This marks the beginning of a new

-Specify time and size limits based on who initiated an operation.
+Specify time and size limits based on the operation's initiator or base DN.

 See the Limits section of this guide and slapd.conf(5) for more details.

 This directive puts the database into "read-only" mode.
 Any attempts to modify the database will return an "unwilling to perform" error.
 If set on a consumer, modifications sent by syncrepl will still occur.

 This directive specifies the DN that is not subject to access control or administrative limit restrictions for operations on this database.
 The DN need not refer to an entry in this database or even in the directory.
 The DN may refer to a SASL identity.

 See the SASL Authentication section for information on SASL authentication identities.